Ransomed and beaten: Migrants face abuse in Libyan detention

 The coastal town of Zawiya, where the al-Nasr Martyrs detention center is located, is controlled by the Nasr Martyrs militia, which have “the final word on all the town’s security and military matters,” said a former senior official at the Directorate for Combating Illegal Migration, who spoke on condition of anonymity for fear of reprisals.

+Zawiya’s coast guard unit is commanded by Abdel-Rahman Milad, who was also sanctioned in 2018 by the U.N.
+Security Council for human trafficking.
+U.N. experts said Milad and other coast guard members “are directly involved in the sinking of migrant boats using firearms.”
+Milad has denied any links to human smuggling.

+And Tripoli’s Abu Salim neighborhood, where a detention center with the same name is located, is controlled by a militia led by Abdel-Ghani al-Kikli.
+Though Amnesty International has accused him of war crimes and other serious rights violations, he was named this year as the head of the government’s so-called Stability Support Authority with even broader arrest powers.

-“It is a well-connected mafia with influence in each corner of the government,” the official said.
+“It is a well-connected mafia with influence in each corner of the government,” the former Directorate for Combating Illegal Migration official said.

 AP video journalist Ahmed Hatem contributed from aboard the Geo Barents.